rwilson504/Blogger/powerapps-mobile-us-gov-dod/powerapps-mobile-us-gov-dod.md

 ## Video Tutorial

 ## Instructions
-Here are the instruction on how to install the Power Apps mobile application on Android and change the Region setting before you log in.
+Here are the instruction on how to install the Power Apps mobile application and change the region setting before you log in.

- - Open Google Play store
+ - Android : Open Google Play store / iPhone: Open
  - Search for "powerapps"
  - Install the Power Apps mobile app
  - Open the Power Apps mobile app